 - Degree Qualifications Profile: The DQP "outlines a set of reference points for what students should know and be able to do upon completion of associate, bachelor's and master's degrees — in any field of study."
 There are five broad areas of learning and Quantitative Fluency is one of the proficiencies within the "Intellectual Skills" area.

-- CSUEB Rubrics Library: A compilation of rubrics for a variety of assignments and program assessment needs, all linked to CSU East Bay's Institutional Learning Outcomes.
+- CSUEB Assessment Resources: A compilation of resources, including rubrics for a variety of assignments and program assessment needs, all linked to CSU East Bay's Institutional Learning Outcomes (ILOs).
+One rubric faculty developed and approved for pilot assesses Quantitative Reasoning.

 - CSUMB Assignment Guides and Integrated Rubrics: Developed by the Assessment Coordinators at CSU Monterey Bay to "help instructors embed critical thinking and information literacy tasks and assessment criteria in quantitative reasoning, written communication, and oral communication assignments."